Generative AI Architecture Explained: A Visual Guide to AI Model Layers and Design

 Example: Open AI's GPT Series – Text generation, summarization, and conversation

-The Diffusion model also consists of Generative AI architecture, it functions by iteratively refining the random noise found in the training data to result in a clear and refined output.
-They generate output which exhibits top quality, and can effectively benefit tasks which require artistic rendering and content creation.
+The Diffusion model also consists of Generative AI architecture. it functions by iteratively refining the random noise found in the training data to result in a clear and refined output.
+They generate output that exhibits top quality and can effectively benefit tasks that require artistic rendering and content creation.

 Example: DALL-E 2 – High-quality image generation.